🔄

 From preparing the subfloor and hauling away old materials to adding the final trim, several factors can add to your final bill.
 Thinking through these potential costs ahead of time will save you a lot of stress and money.
 It’s about being proactive and asking the right questions so you can get a complete picture of the investment required.
 By understanding the most common budgeting pitfalls, you can approach your project with confidence, knowing you’ve accounted for the whole process, not just the pretty new floors.
 Let’s walk through the three biggest mistakes homeowners make so you can sidestep them entirely and ensure your project goes smoothly from start to finish.

-Forgetting the Extra Costs
+Forgetting About the "Extra" Costs

 One of the most common budgeting errors is focusing only on the cost of the flooring and the base installation rate.
 In reality, several other expenses can pop up.
 For instance, you’ll need to account for the removal and disposal of your old flooring, which can add up, especially for large areas.
 More importantly, the condition of your subfloor is a major variable.
 If it needs significant prep work like leveling or moisture-proofing, that will be an additional charge.
 A contractor won’t know the full extent of subfloor damage until the old floor is gone, so it’s wise to have a buffer for potential repairs.

-Skipping Essential Prep Work
+Skipping Essential Subfloor Prep

 It can be tempting to cut corners on subfloor preparation to save a few dollars, but this is one area where you really shouldn’t.
 Your new hardwood flooring is only as good as the foundation it’s laid on.
 An uneven or damp subfloor can lead to major problems down the road, including squeaks, gaps, and warping.
 Paying for proper leveling and moisture control upfront is a critical investment in the longevity and performance of your floors.
 Think of it as insurance for your beautiful new engineered wood—it protects your investment and ensures it looks great for years to come.

-Accepting a Vague Quote
+Accepting a Quote That's Too Vague

 When you start gathering estimates, be wary of any quote that isn’t detailed.
 A single number on a piece of paper doesn’t tell you what you’re actually paying for.
 Always ask for an itemized quote that breaks down the costs for materials, labor, subfloor preparation, removal of old flooring, and any finishing touches like trim or molding.
 Getting multiple detailed quotes from different contractors allows you to compare apples to apples and understand exactly where your money is going.
 A transparent, line-item quote is the mark of a professional and helps prevent misunderstandings and surprise fees later on.